andrew/ultimate-awesome/README.md

 - [awesome-autoware](https://github.com/evshary/awesome-autoware) - A curated list of the awesome projects in Autoware!.
 - [data-engineering-collection](https://github.com/exajobs/data-engineering-collection) -  A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about Big Data Science & Engineering.
 - [awesome-file-hosts](https://github.com/fahadbinhussain/awesome-file-hosts) - Free-first, source-backed directory of file hosting services with structured JSON data and a spreadsheet-style explorer.
-- [awesome-antipattern](https://github.com/fauzisho/awesome-antipattern) - A curated list of awesome open source technology, article, journal for antipattern and codesmells.
 - [awesome-fhenix](https://github.com/fhenixprotocol/awesome-fhenix) - Awesome-fhenix is a curated collection of resources for building with Fhenix and the CoFHE coprocessor.
 - [awesome-ai](https://github.com/fluentcms/awesome-ai) - A curated list of modern Artificial Intelligence projects, tools, and services.
 - [awesome-tw-openagri](https://github.com/g0v/awesome-tw-openagri) - 整理農業開放資料相關資源與專案.